Have you ever dreamed of earning money while actually enjoying life and having some freedom to explore and travel?

 - If you don’t have a TEFL certificate yet, now’s a good time to enroll and get one.
 See here.

 - Look and apply for teaching jobs.
-Check out my job board for opportunities.
+See my job board for opportunities.

-- Once you land a job, you will need to leave Thailand and go and apply for your B visa at a Thai embassy outside of Thailand with your documents, one of which is the sponsorship letter from your employer.
+- Once you land a job, you will need to leave Thailand to apply for your B visa at a Thai embassy outside of Thailand.
+One of the documents you'll need is a sponsorship letter from your employer.

-- Once you’ve obtained the Non-Immigrant visa, return to Thailand.
-Provide a copy of your passport to your employer for the processing of your work permit.
+- Once you’ve obtained the Non-Immigrant visa, you can return to Thailand and provide a copy of your passport to your employer for the processing of your work permit.